Mika Waltari’s trilogy about Helsinki.

 The Helsinki trilogy was initially published in three separate volumes entitled The Man and the Dream (1933), Soul and Flame (1934) and Burning Youth (1935), abridged to a trilogy by the author and published under the collective title From Father to Son (1942).
 The trilogy won Mika Waltari two State Prizes for Literature (awarded for Soul and Flame and Burning Youth, in 1934 and 1935) and strengthened his position in the front rank of national authors.

-From Father to Son is a must-read collection that remains as relavent today as it was upon its publication in 1942.
+From Father to Son remains as relavent today as it was upon publication.